VasuGarg07/react-lab-v2/README.md

 # React Lab

-A single React + TypeScript + Vite app that hosts thirteen independent mini-applications under one roof.
-Rather than scaffolding a fresh project for every experiment, everything lives in one codebase — with centralized auth, shared UI primitives, and a unified router — while each app stays cleanly isolated in its own folder.

-The backend lives in a sibling repo: [`express-ts`](https://github.com/VasuGarg07/express-ts).
+A pnpm workspace monorepo of independent React mini-applications — each app builds and deploys on its own, while sharing a common UI, auth, and utility layer through local workspace packages.

 ---